shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 The following list contains all the scenarios that trigger stock alterations.
 All implementations of `AbstractStockStorage` should be able to handle these scenarios.

 * Order placed
-* Order cancelled
+* Order canceled
 * Order deleted
 * Cancelled order, reopened
-* Line item added to order
+* Line item added to the order
 * Line item removed from an order
 * Line item updated (Product qty increased)
 * Line item updated (Product qty decreased)